 Group EFT tapping followed by a guided meditation to build a strong sense of connection to self.
-Access your emotional energy to release tension, get grounded and start your day on an uplifting note.
+Access your emotional energy to release tension, get grounded and and find complete calm in your body and mind.

 Experience the power of EFT (Emotional Freedom Techniques) and “borrow benefits” as we tap together in a small group.
-Taping not only calms the nervous system, but as we tap in a group we reduce the intensity of our issues even as we tap on what others bring up.
+Tapping helps calm the nervous system, release tension and reduce the intensity of uncomfortable thoughts and feelings in the mind and body.

 We end with a meditation, either sitting or laying down.
 The meditation is guided, helping you to